leemunroe/responsive-html-email-template/readme.md

 ## Tried and tested on all major email clients

-For compatibility overview please visit the [original repository](https://github.com/leemunroe/responsive-html-email-template).
+Tested on mobile, desktop and web.
+For full compatibility overview please visit the [original repository](https://github.com/leemunroe/responsive-html-email-template).